How to Travel to New York City from South Africa

-The list of must-see attractions in New York City is huge, so you might want to start with those iconic locations you’ve seen in your favourite TV shows and movies.
-One of your first stops should be Times Square, a breathtaking and bustling centre of shops, restaurants and lights.
+The list of must-see attractions in New York City is huge, so you might want to start with those iconic locations you’ve seen in your favorite TV shows and movies.
+One of your first stops should be Times Square, a breathtaking and bustling center of shops, restaurants, and lights.

 You should also take a ferry trip to the Statue of Liberty – the National Park Service “highly recommends making advanced ticket reservations”.
 Explore the famous Central Park, stroll down shopping hotspot Fifth Avenue, and go to the top of the Empire State Building too.

 For a little culture, why not visit the Metropolitan Museum of Art, the American Museum of Natural History, or the Museum of Modern Art (MoMA)?
 You should also be sure to pick up tickets for a show on Broadway – The Lion King, set in Africa, is particularly popular.

 To help you plan out your visit to New York City, we listed places to visit and other amazing activities to do in New York City.
 We also listed some of the best travel and tour packages, as well as excellent flight deals and accommodation.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
 Check out our list of affordable New York City hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.